JetBrains/Qodana/topics/ui-overview.md

     <shortcut>Ctrl + Shift + ↑/↓</shortcut> shortcut on Windows or Linux, or <shortcut>⌘ + ⇧ + ↑/↓ </shortcut> on macOS.

     You can also exclude a path, file, inspection, or category from analysis, see the [](#Adjust+the+analysis+scope) section for details.

+    The **Find similar problems** button lets you filter problems by type.

     Finally, you can use the **Copy** button to copy a link to a specific problem contained in the report.